mikeU-1F45F/mikechu.com/docs/prd.md

 - Social media integration for LinkedIn and other platforms
 - Consider headless CMS for easier content management
 - Analytics implementation to track user engagement with different eras
-- Setup for automated deployment via Vercel
+- Setup for automated deployment via Docker image

+## UI Prompt

+Act as an expert UI designer.
+Read the attached PRD project design document.
+Generate images that align with the creative brief and provide a conceptual finished product to present to the client for his website.
+You must follow the PRD brief.
+I expect to see images here in this chat showing the various parts of the portfolio website.